aditya-raju/website/README.md

 📧 Email: [hello@adityaraju.me](mailto:hello@adityaraju.me)

-I typically respond to texts and emails between 19:00 and 00:00 IST, daily.
+I typically respond to phone calls, texts and emails between 19:00 and 00:00 IST, daily.

 See you soon :)

-Last Updated: 31st October 2022

 - - -